 Step-by-step EdgeOS configuration: remote-access L2TP over IPsec

 Note: The exact CLI syntax can vary slightly by firmware version.
 The following blocks reflect common, working patterns.
 Always run commit and save after changes.
-Proton vpn edge extension download
+Edge vpn sparrow comprehensive guide to Edge VPN Sparrow: features, setup, pricing, and comparisons 2026

 - Enable IPsec on the WAN interface and prepare the EdgeRouter for VPN traffic